SimiVoid/simivoid.github.io/index.md

 # About me

-I'm 18 years old programmer and I have learnt programming for 6 years.
-Primaly I use C++ and C# but I know more programming languages.
+I'm 19 years old programmer and I have learnt programming for 7 years.
+Primaly I use C++, C# and Golang but I know more programming languages.
 # Projects
 - [Audio Visualizer](./Apps/Audio-Visualizer.md)
 - [Miss a falling blocks](./Apps/Miss-a-falling-blocks.md)